(Updated December 2019) — Follow me on Instagram: instagram.com/gumptiontrap/

 Because I’m obsessive, and other people seem to be just as obsessive as I am, I’ve decided to buy the three OEM filters for this engine and compare them.

-Before I get into this review/comparison, I want to state my opinion outright: all of these filters are perfectly fine.
+Before I get into this review/comparison, I want to state a fact outright: all of these filters are perfectly fine.
 It’s unlikely that you’ll ever have a problem with any of them, and it’s unlikely that you’ll ever see any kind of difference in real-world performance between the three of them.
+These are all the best filters for your car.

 An Original Equipment Manufacturer (OEM) is, at its broadest definition, any company that has made an Original Equipment (OE) part for either your car, or the company that makes your car.
 Because of that somewhat broad definition, OEM doesn’t always mean that something is good.
 Bosch is an OEM, and many of their parts are very poor quality, and made in China.
 The same goes for Behr, and Cool Xpert, etc.